CALL FOR APPLICATIONS: Grants for Internship and projects 2025

 5/ Submission deadline

-The deadline for submitting applications is FRIDAY, 31st OCTOBER 2025.
+The deadline for submitting applications will be until MONDAY, 3rd NOVEMBER 2025.

 Proposals sent by e-mail will be accepted until 23.59 hours (Spanish peninsular time) on the day indicated.